neiltron/pixelfeast/README.md

 # AIRMAZON

-> BOT: WHAT IS MY PURPOSE?
+> DRONE: WHAT IS MY PURPOSE?

 > HUMAN: To further consumerist behaviors, but via air tho.

-> BOT: OMG.
+> DRONE: OMG.

 > HUMAN: Yea, welcome to the club, pal.